Robotic Process Automation Tutorial (RPA)

-Pegasystems is a software company develop strategic applications for sales, marketing, services and operations.
+Pegasystems is a software company to develop strategic applications for sales, marketing, services, and operations.
 They have a wide variety of products designed for different industries like Financial Services, Insurance, Healthcare, Communications, and Government etc.

-The advantage with Pega’s robotic process automation tool is that, they already have industry leading BPM (Business Process Modeling) platforms and recently acquired OpenSpan RPA software company.
+The advantage of Pega’s robotic process automation tool is that they already have industry leading BPM (Business Process Modeling) platforms and recently acquired OpenSpan RPA software company.
 Which makes Pega a complete solution, enterprises no longer have to choose between automation vs. digital transformation.

 Kofax is a leading software company owns the trademark for “First Mile” of customer engagement.

 They have a Robotic Process Automation and Web Data Integration product called Kofax Kapow.
 Which is highly scalable and flexible to provide any kind of robotic automation and artificial intelligence capabilities.

 NICE is a leading RPA solutions providers in the industry having solid 6 customer success stories.
 Their Free ebook on Robotic Process Automation Case Studies and RPA Infographics provide more insights about the company and RPA.